Syria national football team: 2018 World Cup qualifiers: Approaching success

-They were transferred to the group A, along with Iran, South Korea, Uzbekistan, China and Qatar.
+They were transferred to group A, along with Iran, South Korea, Uzbekistan, China and Qatar.
 On 5 September 2017, Syria qualified for the first time in their history for the play-offs of a World Cup by finishing 3rd in their group with 13 points, level on points with Uzbekistan, but ahead in the standings thanks to better goal difference, following of their draw gleaned in stoppage time on the lawn of the Iran (2–2) in the last match.